angband/angband/docs/command.rst

 Toggle ignore (``K``) or Toggle ignore (``O``)
   This command will toggle ignore settings.
 If on, all ignored items will be hidden from view.
 If off, all items will be shown regardless of their ignore setting.
-See the customize section for more info.
+See the :ref:`section on ignoring items <ignoring>` for more information.

 Magical Object Commands
 =======================